Washer72/BuildButler/README.md

 ## Usage

 1. **Launch the Application:**
-   Start BuildButler via the script.
+   Start BuildButler by running the main Python script.

 2. **Main Tab:**
    - **Select Python Script:** Choose the Python script you wish to convert.
-   - **Output Folder:** Specify the folder where the final executable should be saved.
+   - **Output Folder:** Specify the directory where the final executable should be saved.
-   - **Executable Filename:** Provide a custom filename or leave it blank to use the source file name.
+   - **Executable Filename:** Provide a custom filename or leave it blank to use the source file’s name.

 3. **Resources Tab:**
    - **Window Icon:** Browse for an image file (PNG or ICO) to use as the window icon.
-   - **Executable Icon:** Select an ICO file to serve as the icon for the executable.
+   - **Executable Icon:** Select an ICO file to serve as the icon for the final executable.

 4. **Versioning Tab:**
-   Enter the version metadata including software name, version number (e.g., 1.0.0.0), company name, a short description, copyright details, author, and locale.
+   Enter the version metadata including:
+   - Software name
+   - Version number (e.g., 1.0.0.0)
+   - Company name
+   - A short description
+   - Copyright details
+   - Author
+   - Locale
-   *Note:* The locale combobox is locked during the build process and re-enabled once conversion is complete.
+   *Note:* The locale combobox is locked during the build process and re-enabled after conversion.

 5. **Build Tab:**
    Click **Start Packaging** to begin the build.
-The progress bar will animate while PyInstaller packages your script.
-When conversion is complete, a completion sound will play and all temporary files will be automatically cleaned up.
+The progress bar will animate while PyInstaller processes your script, and when conversion is complete, a completion sound will play and all temporary files will be automatically cleaned up.

 ---

 ## Contributing

 Contributions are welcome!
-If you find a bug or have new feature ideas, please follow these steps:
+To report a bug or propose a new feature, please follow these steps:

 1. Fork this repository.
 2. Create your feature branch: